 The ancient city of Petra, Jordan is located approximately 3 hours from the capital city of Amman.
 While the Treasury is what comes to mind when thinking of the ancient city, there is so much more to see inside Petra Jordan.
-Here are some tips for your visit to Petra, Jordan.
+Here are some tips for your visit to Petra, a bucket list destination in Jordan.
 I hope your visit is as memorable as mine was.

 Interesting Facts about Petra

 - The Treasury at Petra is estimated to be over 2,000 years old.

 - Petra is home to over 800 tombs carved into stone.

 - The city is estimated to be established around 310 B.C. making it one of the oldest cities in the world.

 - Petra originates from the Greek word ‘petros’ which means rocks.
 In Arabic it is known as Al-Batra.

 - In 2007 Petra became one of the New Seven Wonders of the World.

 - Petra became a UNESCO World Heritage Site in 1985.